GrossBetruger/Convolutionals/README.md

 raw_pred_concat = run_model(data, label, build_concat3dconv_cvnn, "model_conv3dconcat10_v1", concat_counter)
 ```

-* the two first models must be trained with the regular cnn network and third should be trained as concatenated network (see above)
+* the first two models must be trained with the regular cnn network (one should be trained with augmented data - see above) and the third must be trained as concatenated network (see above)

 * after that - train the meta model as follows: